roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-06 ****** byStoryTeller07© Early next morning Hollie slipped out of bed leaving Roger undisturbed.
+Early next morning Hollie slipped out of bed leaving Roger undisturbed.
 She looked at the young man, her student, sleeping peacefully.
 She smiled broadly with contentment.
 The wicked things he was doing to her were both disturbing and exciting.
 It was impossible to escape the conclusion this was the most wonderful relationship she had ever experienced.

   It was wrong to be sharing her bed with a student, but the excitement of an illicit affair was too strong to resist.
 Roger was too strong to resist.
 He had forced her to submit, yet how could she complain after receiving such intimate attention.
 He was demanding and caring, all at the same time.